 - Performs other duties as assigned.

 Able to assume job responsibilities as outlined.
-Licensed mechanic preferred.
+High school diploma or equivalent with coursework in automotive and equipment mechanics at a trade school.
+At least 3 years’ experience.
+CDL with passenger endorsement required.
 Experience is essential in vehicle safety and maintenance, with Ford engines preferred.
 Excellent knowledge of brake systems and suspension systems is required.
 Experience with electrical systems is highly desired.
 Must pass fitness for duty and drug and alcohol screening prior to start date.
 Must have and maintain a good driving record.

 - Must be able to exert up to 10 pounds of force occasionally and/or negligible amount of force frequently.